rackerlabs/docs-cloud-backup/rst/dev-guide/cloud-backup-v1/index.rst

 - For details about API resources, operations, requests and responses, see the :ref:`API reference <api-reference>`.
 - For service release notes, see the :ref:`Release Notes <release-notes>`.
+- For instructions to use some basic operation to quickly get started, see the :ref:`Getting Started Guide <getting-started>`.

 .. toctree:: :hidden:
    :maxdepth: 2